MassTransit/MassTransit/docs/troubleshooting/common-gotchas.md

 error rates, etc. By placing each IServiceBus in its own Topshelf host / process you further enhance each bus's ability to process messages, and isolate issues / downtime.

+### Request client throws a timeout exception

+MassTransit uses a temporary non-durable queue and has a consumer to handle responses.
+This temporary queue only get configured and created when you _start the bus_.
+If you forget to start the bus in your application code, the request client will fail with a timeout, waiting for a response.

 ### Reading